raul23/search-ebooks/README.rst

 =======
 Starting from first priority tasks:

+1. Add many tests with more ebooks (in the thousands maybe)
 1. Add tests and examples for searching metadata of ebooks

    **Status:** working on it